-Concerned Educators Against Forced Unionism (CEAFU), is a Special Project of the National Right to Work Legal Defense and Education Foundation, Inc. As such, CEAFU is a nonprofit charitable organization dedicated to eliminating coercive power and compulsory unionism through public information and education programs.
+Concerned Educators Against Forced Unionism (CEAFU), is a Special Project of the National Right to Work Legal Defense and Education Foundation, Inc. As such, CEAFU is dedicated to eliminating coercive power and compulsory unionism through public information and education programs.

 CEAFU was established in 1975 to take dead aim at one of the most serious threats to academic freedom in America today — compulsory unionism.
 We are composed of educators, citizens, parents, and students who believe that no one should be required to join or support a union as a condition of employment.
 CEAFU has been at the forefront in the battle against forced unionism abuses in public education for more than 37 years.

 Before 1975, teachers had no professional alternatives to teacher union membership, and teacher union officials were well on their way to realizing their dream “. . . of controlling who enters, who stays, and who leaves the [teaching] profession,” as past National Education Association president George Fischer described it in 1970.

 CEAFU’s nationally-recognized program addresses the question: Who is going to decide who teaches our children — taxpaying citizens and their elected representatives or union officials growing huge treasuries from the forced dues from independent teachers?
 We take the side of parents, professors, teachers, and the students.

 Teachers in all states have alternatives to teacher union membership.
 We believe it’s essential that teachers – and students – receive objective information on this topic so important to educational quality and academic freedom.

 In order to meet this need, CEAFU provides: